Back to Blog

 As SaaS platforms mature, the demand for auditability grows.
 Regulators want proof.
 Executives want insights.
 Developers want safety.

-By treating backups as first-class data sources—and building secure, read-only analysis layers on top—we can deliver all three.
+By treating backups as first-class data sources—and building secure, read-only analysis layers on top—I can deliver all three.
 No ETL pipelines.
 No data lakes.
 Just a .db file, Laravel, and a clear boundary between observation and operation.

 If you're sitting on legacy data and wondering how to extract value without reactivating old systems, consider this: sometimes the best database for analysis is one that can’t be changed at all.